ComputationalPhysiology/gotran/README.md

   - can load models from external ODE desciption files such as CellML

+## Documentation

+Documentation can be found here: <https://finsberg.github.io/docs.gotran/>

+## Source code

 Source code can be found at <https://bitbucket.org/finsberg/gotran>
 See the [installation instructions](INSTALL.md) for details on how to install Gotran.

 ## License